-Crop rotation and diversity helps maintain healthy soil.
+Crop rotation and diversity help maintain healthy soil.
 The healthier the soil, the stronger the plants.
-The stronger the plants, the better their own self-defence.
+The stronger the plants, the better their own self-defense.

-Growing shallots in all garden beds helps.
+Growing shallots in all garden beds help.
 Lots of insects don’t like the onion smell and will avoid the garden bed.
 Simple!
-The same with garlic chives, green onions or garlic.
+The same with garlic chives, green onions, or garlic.

 Growing herbs in the same bed as your veggie is also a great way to confuse the little creatures

-Using nets, especially on a new growth and young plants where the insects can eat it away.
+Using nets, especially on new growth and young plants where the insects can eat them away.
 When buying the netting, buy once – buy right.
-Make sure that you buy an UV-resistant and food safe netting.
+Make sure that you buy UV-resistant and food-safe netting.